cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - Create a new angular project called basic-ngFor-example
   - In app.component.ts, create a class property called foods, make it type array of strings and set its array to pre-set strings.
   - In app.component.html, use ngfor to output the array list of foods
+  - run 'ng serve' you should be able to see each element of the array on the web page